,

 • A wide selection of texts that are structured in different ways, including fiction, poetry, plays, non-fiction and reference books are continually woven in alongside fiction texts to help provide background information for the children on the fiction text they are reading.

 • A wide range of reading books are available in the school.
-All children from Nursery to Year 6 choose a reading book to take home and this reading book is changed weekly.
-We expect family at home to read these books with their child daily.
+All children from Nursery to Year 6 take reading books home.
+We expect families at home to read these books with their child daily.

 • Every classroom contains a selection of books which are directly linked with the class topic.
 This offers opportunities for the pupils to apply their reading skills across the curriculum.

-• Children who struggle with reading or are reluctant readers will receive 1:1 reading opportunities or additional reading support.
+• Some children will receive 1:1 reading opportunities or additional reading support.
 They will often be given a range of books with high interest yet match their current reading age.

 Reading for Pleasure